natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Lancaster%20B%20Mk%20I.md

 Unfortunately, the Lancaster is extremely vulnerable if intercepted by enemy fighters.
 Its defensive armament consists only of .303 in Browning machine guns; while they have a high rate of fire, they are not very lethal to enemy fighters outside of a lucky fire set by the incendiary bullets.
 In addition, the Lancaster has no ventral turret covering attacks from below due to H2S radar unit (a useless feature in the game).
 The aircraft itself is not very durable as well and is extremely vulnerable to cannons of 20 mm calibre and larger.

 The safest way to use this bomber is to attack bases from around the map.
 Do a big circle-around, go to the corner, and aim the nose to the remaining enemy bases.
 Side climbing is not recommended because of the Lancaster's terrible climb rate; not to mention the ease that enemy fighters like German and American ones can easily reach the bomber even at 7,000 m altitude.
 Instead stay between 2,500 and 4,000 m and build up speed.
 Use the Lancaster's amazing payload and drop three of the 1,000 lb bombs onto each base.
 In the airfield bombing scenario, get altitude not less than 3,000 m and drop all the bombs onto the main runway for better accuracy.
 Try to stay near friendly fighters for air cover.

+On the other hand, the Lancaster can be played as an ad-hoc fast bomber by exploiting its relatively high wing rip speed to quickly dive into the enemy base.
+As the Lanc has high altitude spawn, one can use this to dive towards the enemy bases and destroy them before the enemy arrives.
+Though this will also leave you vulnerable to any attackers and interceptors should they spot you earlier, this high risk, high reward tactic will almost guarantee at least one base and potentially two if the enemy does not arrive in time.
+While in a dive, be sure to watch your IAS to not exceed the wing rip speed of 600 km/h, and throttle down your engine and pull your nose up while near the base to adjust the bomb aim.

 === Manual Engine Control ===
 {| class="wikitable" style="text-align:center"